 What does this mean?

-We have more control over the way the school is run in areas such as our admission process and our premises it also means that we are funded in a different way to other schools.
+We have more control over the way the school is run in areas such as our admission process and our premises, it also means that we are funded in a different way to other schools.

-Aside from the current works the governors need to raise around £3,000 pa to meet this commitment and a few other liabilities.
+Aside from the current works, the governors need to raise around £3,000 pa to meet this commitment and a few other liabilities.
 These are met from a variety of sources such as charitable donations, governor fund raising events and interest payments.
 In general, governors manage to raise this amount without calling on the school community and hopefully this will remain so.

-We need to be able to make every event as profitable as possible, this may mean how to attract more people to events from outside the school or it could means the use of tax breaks such as gift aid.
+We need to be able to make every event as profitable as possible, this may mean how to attract more people to events from outside the school or it could mean the use of tax breaks such as gift aid.

 One thing is certain though we all need to pull together; different people will be able to make contributions in different ways, for some it will be practical help at events, others will be better at approaching others and relieving them of cash and for others being able to give the cash itself.
 No one person or group has a monopoly on good ideas we need every interested party to think of ideas and ways of earning every penny we can.
 I look forward to working with you all.

 One very easy method of supporting the school is through a website called www.easyfundraising.org.
 After a simple registration process, that is free, you can earn a percentage of your online purchases at a variety of retailers.
 This percentage is then given to the school without any additional cost to you.